 Vertebrae are also numbered from top to bottom and named based on what section of the spine they are in.
 For instance, an injury to the C-5 vertebra would mean an injury to the 5th vertebra from the top of your neck, and an injury to the L-1 vertebra would be an injury to the top vertebra in your lumbar spine.

 Treatment of spinal cord injuries and paralysis can be both extensive and expensive, and many spinal cord injuries are medically irreparable.
 Medical treatment for victims of paralysis usually consists of helping the patient to live independently and improve their quality of life to the greatest extent possible.
 The costs of treating someone with a spinal cord injury or paralysis injury depends largely upon the severity and location of the injury, the geographic location where the medical treatment took place, as well as the patient’s overall health.
 Total costs for providing medical care and treatment to a spinal cord injury or paralysis victim can range anywhere from $300,000 to one million dollars during the first year of treatment and over $3 million during the course of a person’s lifetime.

 Proving Injuries and Damages in Baltimore Spinal Cord Injury Cases

 In many cases, insurance companies try and undervalue catastrophic injury cases, hoping to pay out as little money as possible in satisfaction of the claim.
-Baltimore attorney Randolph Rice understands the tricks and tactics that insurance adjusters routinely use to try and undervalue these claims and avoid paying out money.
-Attorney Randolph Rice will work hard to retain the best medical experts possible and gather all of the necessary medical evidence in order to successfully prove your case and maximize its value.
+The Baltimore spinal cord injury attorneys at Rice, Murtha & Psoras understand the tricks and tactics that insurance adjusters routinely use to try and undervalue these claims and avoid paying out money.
+Our attorneys will work hard to retain the best medical experts possible and gather all of the necessary medical evidence in order to successfully prove your case and maximize its value.